atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 Where provided, signs that identify permanent rooms and spaces, including toilet rooms, must have raised characters and braille and meet criteria for visual access (§216.2).
 Visual content and tactile content can be provided on separate signs.

 If pictograms are provided to identify toilet rooms (i.e., symbols for men's, women's, and unisex restrooms), they must be on a field at least 6" high, include the verbal equivalent below in raised characters and braille, and meet finish and contrast specifications (§703.6).
 These pictogram requirements do not apply to any informational pictograms that are also provided on the sign, including the International Symbol of Accessibility (ISA).
 If not all toilet rooms are accessible, those that comply must be labelled by the ISA.
-The ISA can be included on the toilet room sign or be provided restroom sign with arrow and ISAseparately.
+The ISA can be included on the toilet room sign or be provided separately.

 ![restroom sign with arrow and ISA]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/75.png){: .float-right .thumbnail}